MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

 interest as a function of each active parameter.
 It also plots pairwise parameter sensitivities for each pair of parameters being varied.
 Finally, it plots time-series plots for the quantities of interest for all runs in the ensemble.
+There are a number of options in the visualization script that can be manually set near the top of script.

 Future improvements may include:

-* enabling the ensemble manager to identify runs that need to be restarted so the restarts do not need to be managed manually
+* enabling the ensemble manager to identify runs that need to be restarted so the restarts in the spinup_ensemble do not need to be managed manually

 * safety checks or warnings before submitting ensembles that will use large amounts of computing resources

-The test group includes a single test case for creating an ensemble.
+The test group includes two test cases:

+* ``spinup_ensemble``: a set of simulations from the same initial condition but with different parameter values.
+This could either be fixed climate relaxation spinup or forced by time-evolving historical conditions.

+* ``branch_ensemble``: a set of simulations branched from each member of the spinup_ensemble in a specified year with a different forcing.
+Multiple branch ensembles can be branched from one spinup_ensemble

 config options
 --------------